-Charlene Donelson joined Urban Alliance in January 2021 as the Director of Alumni Services for the Detroit region.
+Charlene Donelson joined Urban Alliance in January 2021 as the Director of Alumni Services for the Detroit region and moved to the role of Program Director in April 2021.
 Prior to joining Urban Alliance, Charlene worked as a program manager and youth development specialist.
 She brings years of experience in education, youth development, workforce training, juvenile justice, and event management.

 A proud lifelong Detroiter, mom of two and a graduate of Detroit School of Arts high school and Golightly Career and Technical Training Center, Charlene holds a bachelor’s degree in criminal justice from University of Detroit Mercy.

 Simone Porter joined Urban Alliance as a Detroit Region Program Coordinator in November of 2020.
 Simone was formerly a program coordinator at a nonprofit agency that worked with survivors of domestic violence.
 She worked directly with volunteers and interns to support agency departments, as well as plan and implement program initiatives and events.
 Working with college freshmen as a residential advisor for three years, Simone comes with firsthand knowledge on the challenges faced by incoming college freshmen.